Lone Wolf and Cub: Sequels and follow-up series

 In 2002, a "reimagined" version of the story, Lone Wolf 2100, was created by writer Mike Kennedy and artist Francisco Ruiz Velasco with Koike's indirect involvement.
-The story was a post-apocalyptic take on the tale with several differences, such as a female cub and a worldwide setting: Daisy Ogami, daughter of a renowned scientist, and Itto, her father's cybernetic bodyguard and Daisy's subsequent protector, attempt to escape from the Cygnat Owari Corporation's schemes.
+The story was a post-apocalyptic take on the tale with several differences, such as a female cub and a worldwide setting: Daisy Ōgami, daughter of a renowned scientist, and Ittō, her father's cybernetic bodyguard and Daisy's subsequent protector, attempt to escape from the Cygnat Owari Corporation's schemes.

-Dark Horse announced at the 2006 New York Comic Con that they had licensed New Lone Wolf and Cub, Kazuo Koike and Hideki Mori's follow-up to Lone Wolf and Cub, starring Ogami Itto's son Daigoro, the famous child in the baby cart.
-In this new series, which picks up immediately after the climactic battle of the original series, the bodies of Ogami Itto and Yagyu Retsudo are left lying on the beach, with Daigoro left alone standing over his father's body (since no one, for political reasons, dares to bury either body or take charge of Daigoro).
-A bearded samurai, Tōgō Shigetada of the Satsuma clan and master of the Jigen-ryū style of swordsmanship (based on the actual historical personage Tōgō Shigetaka, creator of Jigen-ryū), wanders onto the battlefield and assists Daigoro with the cremation/funeral of Ogami Itto and Yagyu Retsudo.
-Tōgō, who is on a training journey and also carries a dotanuki sword similar to Ogami's (and crafted by the same swordsmith), then assumes guardianship of Daigoro, including retrieving the baby cart and teaching/training Daigoro in Jigen-ryū.
+Dark Horse announced at the 2006 New York Comic Con that they had licensed New Lone Wolf and Cub, Kazuo Koike and Hideki Mori's follow-up to Lone Wolf and Cub, starring Ōgami Ittō's son Daigorō, the famous child in the baby cart.
+In this new series, which picks up immediately after the climactic battle of the original series, the bodies of Ōgami Ittō and Yagyū Retsudō are left lying on the beach, with Daigorō left alone standing over his father's body (since no one, for political reasons, dares to bury either body or take charge of Daigorō).
+A bearded samurai, Tōgō Shigekata of the Satsuma clan and master of the Jigen-ryū style of swordsmanship (based on the actual historical personage Tōgō Shigekata, creator of Jigen-ryū), wanders onto the battlefield and assists Daigorō with the cremation/funeral of Ōgami Ittō and Yagyū Retsudō.
+Tōgō, who is on a training journey and also carries a dotanuki sword similar to Ōgami's (and crafted by the same swordsmith), then assumes guardianship of Daigorō, including retrieving the baby cart and teaching/training Daigorō in Jigen-ryū.